Grove

 Processing

-At rest: AES-256 envelope Tenancy: Logical, per-firm scoped Logs: Audit-only, no PII
+At rest: AES-256 Tenancy: Per-firm scoped Logs: No customer PII

 OUT